ritamelo06/ASA-graph-SCCs-connections/README.md

 # Project 2 - ASA
-Algorithm to find the maximum number of connections between the strongly connected components of a graph
+Algorithm to find the maximum number of connections between strongly connected components of a graph